intel/nauta/docs/user-guide/actions/predict.md

 ### Synopsis

-The `list` subcommand displays a list of inference instances with some basic information regarding each of them.
+Use the `list` subcommand to display a list of inference instances with some basic information regarding each of them.
 The results are sorted using a date of creation starting with the most recent, and filtered by optional criteria.

 ### Syntax